THeath15/Challenge2/README.md

 Below are screenshots for the run program results for the refactored VBA Stock Analysis scripts for Steve.

 This screenshot shows the 2017 stock analysis, where ticker for DQ shows highest yield of return at 199.4% and TERP gave a negative return

 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/92903447/140622431-33cd940b-d184-4a75-9e6e-7189e587b929.png)

-This screenshot shows the 2018stock analysis, where ticker for DQ shows negative return and ENPH and RUN shows a good percentage of investment
+This screenshot shows the 2018 stock analysis, where ticker for DQ shows negative return and ENPH and RUN shows a good percentage of investment

 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/92903447/140622434-610f7259-fe03-4cb8-8676-dd2e9d1eb4c6.png)

-Run results for 2017
+Run results for 2017:
 ![Screenshot 2021 VBA Challenge 2017](https://user-images.githubusercontent.com/92903447/140622445-9d178a71-f2b1-4174-937d-a874cc53df28.png)

-Run results for 2018
+Run results for 2018 :
 ![Screenshot 2021-VBA Challenge 2018](https://user-images.githubusercontent.com/92903447/140622450-96a68751-d0a9-4242-b91b-f9368af90abe.png)

-The refactored vbscripts shows a faster runtime in providing Steve the information he need.
+The refactored vbscripts shows a faster runtime in providing Steve the information he needs.
 ![Screenshot 2017 Timer](https://user-images.githubusercontent.com/92903447/140622455-f60c01fc-44cc-4bf1-ae9c-37f2684a8d15.png)

 ![Screenshot 2018 Timer](https://user-images.githubusercontent.com/92903447/140622459-2dd511d5-5416-4d03-8fa0-5338e12a37a5.png)